-The Humane Research Trust is funding a research project to understand the cellular mechanisms that enable cancers to progress.
+The Humane Research Trust funded a research project to understand the cellular mechanisms that enable cancers to progress.
 Researchers at Edge Hill University have uncovered a gene that seems to play a key role in the mechanism of programmed cell death.
 This research will help scientists develop target areas for more effective cancer treatments.

 Usually, cells form through growth and division, and replace old cells.
 Cancer disrupts this process.
 In cancer cases, abnormal cells grow and divide, spreading into surrounding tissue and interfering with essential bodily functions.
 Cancer cells survive due to defects in a 'apoptosis', which is a universal, in-built programmed cell death mechanism.
 Normally, this mechanism protects against disease by eliminating abnormal cells, preventing cells with defects from multiplying.